 The smooth, angular sides of the pyramid symbolized the rays of the sun.
 Though designed to help the king's soul ascend to heaven and join the gods, especially the sun god Re.

 The ancient Egyptians believed that when the king died.
-A part of his spirit (called “ka”) remained with his body.
+A part of his spirit (called "ka") stayed with his body.
 To take care of his mind.
 Although the corpse was mummified and everything the king would need in the afterlife was buried with it.
 Including golden vessels, food, furniture and other offerings.
 The pyramids of Egypt became the center of a cult of the dead king which was to continue long after his death.
 Their wealth was not only to provide him with food.
 But also to relatives, officials and priests who are buried near him.

 She started out as a traditional mastaba.
 But developed into something much more ambitious.
 The story goes that the architect of the pyramid Imhotep a priest and healer.
 Who, some 1,400 years later, will be deified as the patron saint of scribes and physicians.

 During Djoser's reign, which lasted almost 20 years.
-The builders of the pyramid assembled six layers of stepped stone (as opposed to mud brick.
+The builders of the pyramid assembled six layers of stone in steps (as opposed to mud brick.
 Like most previous tombs which eventually reached a height of 62 meters.
 It was the tallest building at the time.
 The step pyramid was surrounded by a set of courtyards, temples and shrines where Djoser could enjoy the afterlife.

 After Djoser, the step pyramid became the standard for royal burials in the pyramids of EGYPT.
-The oldest tomb built as a "true" pyramid (with smooth walls and not with steps) is the red pyramid of Dahshur.
+The oldest tomb built as a "real" pyramid (with smooth walls and not with steps) is the red pyramid of Dahshur.
 One of three burial structures built for the first king of the Fourth Dynasty, Sneferu.
 It was named after the color of the limestone blocks used to build the core of the pyramid.

 The symbolism of the pyramid

 The shape of the pyramids of Egypt is believed to represent the primordial mound.
 From which the Egyptians believed the earth was created.
 As well as the shape of a pyramid is also considered representative of the descending rays of the sun.
 Although most of the pyramids were covered in polished, highly reflective white limestone.
 To make them look shiny when viewed from a distance.
 In addition the pyramids of Egypt were often named in a way that referred to solar luminescence.
-For example, the official name of Dahshur's pyramid was 'Beams of Southern Lights'.
+For example, the official name of Dahshur's pyramid was 'The Rays of Southern Lights'.

 The Egyptians believed that the dark area of the night sky around which the stars seem to revolve was the physical doorway to the heavens.
-One of the narrow shafts extending from the main burial chamber through the entire body of the Great Pyramid points directly towards the center of this part of the sky.
+One of the narrow shafts that extend from the main burial chamber through the entire body of the Great Pyramid points directly towards the center of this part of the sky.
 This suggests that the pyramid may have been designed to serve as a means of magically launching the deceased pharaoh's soul directly into the abode of the gods.

 All of Egypt's pyramids were built on the west bank of the Nile, which, as the site of the setting sun, was associated with the realm of the dead in Egyptian mythology.